chneau/graph-java/README.md

 ```
 (self note: the project doesnt need a `group 'chneau'`)

+**IMPORTANT** if using vscode, git pull these projects and open them on the same workspace (yeah, reading the vscode problems tab was useful for once)

 ### misc

 self reminder: this project is understood to be a library by Gradle thanks to `group 'chneau'` in build.gradle and `rootProject.name = 'graph'` in settings.gradle.